Dairy in India: Cuisine

 Dairy has been an integral part of Indian cuisine from ancient times to the present.
 North Indian cuisines are particularly well known to rely heavily on dairy products.
 A distinctive feature of Punjabi cuisine is the use of paneer, a type of cheese.
 The Punjabi dal makhani is a rich stew of black lentils, kidney beans, butter and cream.
 The popular paneer dishes include mattar paneer, palak paneer, shahi paneer, paneer kofta, and paneer bhurgy.
 Paneer is also used for making paneer pakora (a fried snack) and paneer paratha (a layered chapati stuffed with paneer).
 Ghee, a form of clarified butter, is commonly used in Indian cuisine.
-It used with rice preparations such as biryani and as a spread on unleavened breads (roti).
+It is used with rice preparations such as biryani and as a spread on unleavened breads (roti).
 It has a strong flavour and is also used as cooking oil.
 Cream is also usually used in dishes in North Indian cuisines to make the gravy rich and creamy.

 Another common use of milk is in tea (chai).
 Most tea consumed in India is sugared milk tea.
 Drinking tea became ingrained in Indian culture over the 20th century, with a per capita consumption of 0.78 kg as of 2018.